19 Productivity Tips From Top Business Leaders

 Everyone has a particular time of day when they tend to get an extra burst of focus and creativity.
 For some people, that time comes in the morning.
 For others, it might come after lunch or even during the evening.

 Smith says that his most productive time is in the morning and lasts through the early afternoon.
-That means he has gotten into the habit of scheduling any meetings later in the day, so they don’t interrupt his most productive time.
+That means he has gotten into the habit of scheduling any meetings or video calls later in the day, so they don’t interrupt his most productive time.

 He often works through lunch, with no lunch meetings, and that allows him to get the most done.
 He also prioritizes and schedules so that the tasks requiring the most attention and creativity are placed near the start of his day when he has the biggest capacity to work on and complete them.